brickadia-community/omegga/README.md

 * `plugins/myPlugin/plugin.json` - plugin version information (optional, for now)
 * `plugins/myPlugin/disable.omegga` - empty file only present if the plugin should be disabled (optional)

 Every plugin requires a `doc.json` file to document which briefly describes the plugin and its commands.
-In the future.

 ### `doc.json` (example)